topherconley/neta-bcpls/README.md

 ## Analysis Outline

-- Data cleaning
+- Data cleaning:
 The folder `clean-data` contains the preprocessing steps taken prior to model fitting.
 The data objects are stored in the `data` folder.
-- Network Analsis
+- Network Analsis:
 The folder `neta` contains multiple network analyses, the outcome of which  are currently under review.